rockstat/front/README.md

 a new server deployment system.
 [Read more](https://rockstat.ru/about)

-## About Rockstat Frontier
+## About Rockstat Front

-Frontier service is a entrypoint for all external data.
+Front service is a entrypoint for all external data.

 Look at the scheme